muedsa/BluetoothLEBatteryMonitor/README.md

-# Note
+# First
+The project use a wrong way to get battery level(Headphone/Headset)
 I try to get Bluetooh headphone battery level  by BLE GattService, but this is not a good idea.
 Headphone/Headset can use HFP to report battery level to ios.
 [Apple](https://developer.apple.com/accessories/Accessory-Design-Guidelines.pdf) extend HFP command, help headset report a headset state change:
 - Request: AT+XAPL=[vendorID]-[productID]-[version],[features]